 So those are our favourite things to do around the Suffolk coast with the kids.
 If there is anything you think we have missed, please leave us a comment and we will incorporate it!

 - You will need a car to explore Suffolk properly.
 There is a rail network but trains are infrequent and taxis are not that common, particularly when Lattitude is on and about 40,000 people descend on Suffolk!

 - Bring your waterproofs and wellies.
 The weather around the Suffolk coast is very changeable due to coastal winds, and although I like to affectionately refer to it as sunny Suffolk, there is the occasional rainy day.
 Most activities are outdoors so to make sure you don’t miss out, throw on your waterproofs and get out and explore!

 - Check out little villages where you will find some great country pubs serving fresh, local produce.
-We have another post on the best family-friendly Suffolk pubs.
+For our recommended pubs, have a look at our post on the best family-friendly Suffolk pubs.